GenomeInc/node-shopify/README.md

     npm install shopify-node

-Now you can run the test by:
+You can run the test by cloning this repo and running:

     node test/test